vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

   - name: BoschCamParkingLotMonitoring.pbmx
     url: /assets/2024-11-09/BoschCamParkingLotMonitoring.pbmx
 ---
-The German company Bosch offers a very innovative camera that calls itself FLEXIDOME indoor 5100i IR - 8MP.
-Ad it's not only a regular security camera but it comes with a couple of nice and interestig AI features for monitoring the public space.
-The camera can detect objects that are in its sight, e.g. people or different kinds of vehicles and do a lot of magical stuff with this information.
+The German company Bosch offers an innovative camera that called FLEXIDOME indoor 5100i IR - 8MP.
+Not only is it a regular security camera, but it also comes with a couple of interesting AI features for monitoring the public space.

+The camera can detect objects that are in its view.
+For example, it can detect people or vehicles and do a lot of magical stuff with this information.

-In this article we will discuss a brief overview on how to configure the Bosch cam and connect it to a Peakboard application.
-In a [second part of this Bosch cam series](/Cam-like-a-Bosch-Part-II-Inegrate-Cam-Images-and-Streams-into-Peakboard-Applications.html), we will discuss the options to integrate the camera image into the dashboard.
+In this article, we will give a brief overview of how to configure the Bosch cam and connect it to a Peakboard application.
+In the [second part of this Bosch cam series](/Cam-like-a-Bosch-Part-II-Inegrate-Cam-Images-and-Streams-into-Peakboard-Applications.html), we will discuss the options for integrating the camera image into a Peakboard dashboard.

-Please note, that there's also a nice [Youtube video](https://www.youtube.com/watch?v=ztthsCF4USw&ab_channel=PeakboardEN) available discussing this topic.
+There's also a nice [Youtube video](https://www.youtube.com/watch?v=ztthsCF4USw&ab_channel=PeakboardEN) that covers this topic.

-The problem we want to solve can be seen in the next picture.
-It shows the bird view of a parking lot.
-As we can see, there are two rows to park multiple cars.
-The upper stripe of parking spots we call Lot A and the bottom one we call Lot B. The objective is to build a dashboard that shows the current level of oocupancy for these two stripes.
+The following picture highlights the problem we want to solve.
+It shows a bird's-eye view of a parking lot.
+As you can see, there are two rows of parking.

+We call the upper row of parking spots Lot A, and we call the bottom row Lot B. The objective is to build a dashboard that shows the current level of occupancy for these two lots.

 ![image](/assets/2024-11-09/010.png)